Dr Tobias Blanke

 Expertise and Public Engagement

-Tobias teaches on all the modules of the MA in Digital Asset and Media Management (including the core module).
-He was the founding director of the MA and has been in charge of organising and developing the curriculum and teaching strategy for the MA.
-Currently, he remains responsible for 7AAVDM06 Crowds and Clouds - Digital Ecosystems of Information and has (co-)led on the establishment of the International Masters in Digital Curation with Humboldt University.
+Tobias teaches on the MA in Digital Asset and Media Management (DAMM), the BA Digital Culture and the MA Big Data in Culture and Society.
+He was the founding director of the MA DAMM and has been in charge of organising and developing the curriculum and teaching strategy for the MA.
+Currently, his teaching focus is on advanced digital methods to analyse culture and society.

 Tobias’s recent teaching interests include the teaching of computational principles and thinking to non-computer science students.
 He has defined and developed the digital methods theme with five modules (including digital methods, social media and cultural analytics) for the new BA in Digital Culture.
 Furthermore, Tobias develops new teaching methodologies to big data in culture and society.
 In 2016, we will launch a new MA in the area as a collaboration with Social Sciences, Law and Computer Science.
 We have recently made a nice video about our interdisciplinary work on Big Data and how it combines research and teaching.